 The water footprint of a glass of California milk has been shrinking for decades - and not by just a little.
 The amount of water used to produce a unit of milk has decreased more than 88% compared to 50 years ago.
 Water recycling is commonplace on California dairies, with the same precious drop of water used up to four times on the farm.
 Clean water is used to wash the milking parlor, equipment and to cool milk tanks.
 This water is then recycled to wash cows and stored in a holding pond, to be reused multiple times to flush manure from barn floors.
-Water from the holding pond - rich with plant nutrients from natural dairy manure - is then used to fertilize feed crops for cows.
+Water from the holding pondrich with plant nutrients from natural dairy manure - is then used to fertilize feed crops for cows.
 This recycling process substantially reduces the amount of fresh water needed and reduces the need for synthetic plant nutrients, further reducing the carbon footprint of dairy farms by avoiding some of the greenhouse gas emissions associated with fertilizer production.
+Manure also builds healthy soils by adding organic matter.
+Just a 1% increase in soil organic matter can increase soil's water holding capacity by 3.7%.
+The net effect is less water used to grow the same crop.
 A growing number of California dairies are experimenting with drip irrigation to grow feed crops for their cows - and results are promising.
 Early-adopting dairy farmers are getting more crop per drop, consistently using 47% less water while increasing crop health and yields.
 In a three-year field study of more than 20 dairy farmers, more than 3.1 billion gallons of water was saved - enough to meet the annual water needs of 100,000 California residents.